tushargupta21/htmlcss3practise2/Problem.md

 For Reference screenshot is attached.
 ![Image](./1.png)

  Need to create similar layout of the webpage .

  Images is given in the folder you can use these images(Optional)

+ **Need to host the webpage in github only.**

  ##  Instructions